nvlgzr/notion2svelte/DonenessTracker.md

 - Add a Katex interpreter for `expression`s?
 - Experiment with having the script do a git commit after successfully saving.
 Here, I suspect, many monsters lurk, so probably the first working something will be pretty problematic
-- Mark the transformed page `4.
-Published` in Notion
-- Implement child_page blocks
-- Implement internal links
 - Duplicate barebones leveluptuts blog index page
 - Publish to npm
-- Side note: I think image embeds are going to be an issue pretty soon.
-Consider asking for help with this piece!!!
-- Add config for custom component names so that naming conflicts can be avoided.
 - Default to `prerender=true`?
 - Add password-based Admin mode with links back to Notion pages
   - MVP: security through obscurity -> type secret into the void to magically toggle